 What I found particularly fascinating about Bonnie and Clyde was its connection to the 1960s, while staying true to the 1930s.
 When watching historical films, you can typically feel immersed in the period depicted onscreen.
 For example, when I watch James Cameron’s Titanic, I feel as if I’m in 1912.
 Every detail is crafted to take me to that place.
 Not so much with Bonnie and Clyde.
 This movie had the feel of the 1960s, from Bonnie’s design to the filming techniques.
 First, Bonnie’s hairstyle is vastly different than other women in the film.
 This is such a small detail, yet it makes her different especially if you compare her to Clyde’s sister-in-law Blanche.
 She just doesn’t belong in this world.
 This is subtle, yet it isolates her from the world around her, reflecting the period the film came out.

 Bonnie and Clyde’s spree could be analogous to the rebellion of youth.
 Much like successor film Easy Rider, the end of the film sees an annihilation of the rebellious figures and seeks to return to the status quo.
 While Easy Rider is more explicit with their views on rebellion, Bonnie and Clyde chooses to express its message subtly.
 Well, about as subtle as the ending of Bonnie and Clyde could be.
 Where Easy Rider chose to discuss these issues, Bonnie and Clyde opted to let the story and ultimate tragedy of these star-crossed, blood-spattered lovers speak for itself.

+Thank you for reading!
+Please like, share, and subscribe!
 If you’ve seen it, what did you think of Bonnie and Clyde?
 What are your favorite Hollywood Renaissance movies?
-Comment below!
+Let me know in the comments below!